Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country of origin of up to 100 names, detecting automatically the cultural context.*
+*Detect the likely country of origin of up to 100 first and last names.*

 > Body parameter